 Level One of Joy School English is the perfect solution for beginning English learners, even for children as young as 3 or 4 years old.
 With relatable phrases, built-in reward systems, unique art, and fun stories, young children are captivated by the Joy School English program.

 Level One contains 24 rich and expansive units.
 Each unit includes 6 lessons, each made up of 5 activities.
 This course provides beginning students with more than enough material to keep them engaged and learning for a full school year.

-The following walk-through is from the first few lessons in Unit 4 of Joy School.
+The following walk-through is from the first few lessons in Unit 4 of Joy School English.
 The video on the left shows what the students see, and the description on the right explains what's going on behind the scenes instructionally.

 The target phrase in Unit 4 is I have, and the target vocabulary words are apple, paper, crayons, and book.

 Lesson 1 in each unit is all about introducing vocabulary.
 Joy School English does this with videos of American kids in authentic speaking situations.